Husain0007/Rust-Course/Chapter-9/README.md

     ```
     * The `?` operator can only be used in a function that returns `Result` or `Option`.
 * * *
 * Results Enum coupled with Error Propagation should be preferred over using the panic macro.
+Panic should only be used when the error is unrecoverable.